My Father Fought Fascists. My Brother Voted for One: A Family Divided by Politics

 The Immigrant and the War Years

 While he was gone, my mom fed her four young children rabbit stew made with vegetables from the victory garden.
-She rented out rooms to other women whose husbands were overseas.
-They saved scraps, went without, and did what they had to do to keep the lights on and the world turning.
-One small act at a time.
+She rented out rooms to other women with husbands who were overseas.
+They saved scraps, went without, and did what they had to do.

 My Mother’s America

 My mom grew up in Ponca City, Oklahoma, in a big Irish Catholic family at a time when the Klan had real power.
 Her father’s store was burned to the ground when she was young.
-She remembered sitting beside him in a wagon as he pointed out a family where she wasn’t welcome, even though she knew the little girls.
+She used to tell a story about sitting next to him in a wagon as he pointed out a family where she wasn’t welcome, even though she knew the little girls.

 Her dad died not long after, leaving her mother to raise ten kids alone.
-Being the child of a widowed mother in 1920s Oklahoma meant you learned early how to read a room.
-Who was safe.
-Who wasn’t.
-What could be said out loud.
-What had to stay quiet.
+She learned early how to read a room—who was safe, who wasn’t, what could be said out loud, what had to stay quiet.

-There wasn’t much money.
-There wasn’t much safety.
+There wasn’t much money, not much safety.
 But there was music.
 At family gatherings the carpet would be rolled up, fiddles would come out, and the little kids would fall asleep on piles of coats in the corner.
-Joy and fear lived in the same house.
+Joy and fear lived together in the same house.

 As a teenager, she’d sneak to the other side of town to hear live bands and dance, even if she wasn’t supposed to be there.
-She carried both, caution and curiosity.
-Years later, she’d use language she learned as a child, words that made my stomach turn.
-She wasn’t proud of it.
-Some things you unlearn.
-Some things stay.
+Years later, she still used language she learned as a child, words that made my stomach turn.

 From Brentwood to Pico Boulevard

 My parents married in their 20s and worked their way up, from a modest house in Los Angeles to one in Brentwood.
 Then my dad got sick, and everything collapsed.
-They sold it all and bought a run-down motel on Pico and 11th, the kind of place you didn’t brag about owning.
+They sold it all and bought a run-down motel on Pico and 11th, a place you didn’t brag about owning.

 Race, Class, and Quiet Choices